Installing and Running the Client Manually

-Get the client from http://folding.stanford.edu/download.html, save it to some directory (you will want to make one specifically for F@H, because it makes a bunch of files), and run it.
-The trouble is, you need to start it by hand.
-But once you have your startup routine perfected, you can automatically run the client at login if you do not want other users responsible for starting and/or monitoring the Folding@Home client.
+Get the client from https://foldingathome.org/, save it to a directory (you will want to make one specifically for F@H, as it generates a lot of files), and run it.
+You will need to start it manually.
+However, once you have your startup routine perfected, you can automatically run the client at login if you do not want other users responsible for starting and/or monitoring the Folding@Home client.

 Say you put it in $HOME/foldingathome.
 Then to start it, you may want to use